IBM-MIL/IBM-Ready-App-for-Healthcare/README.md

 |---------|----------|
 | user1   | password1 |

-For demo purposes, if users would like to see pre-populated HealthKit/Google Fit data, log out of the app and login again with the following credentials:
+For demo purposes, if users would like to see pre-populated HealthKit/Google Fit data, they can log out of the app and log in again with the following credentials:

 | Patient ID | Password |
 |---------|----------|